How to secure your server: 5 tips for the best server protection

 Regarding a stateful Firewall, it combines the technology of a proxy and a packet filter.
 In fact, it is the Firewall most used for server protection since it allows to apply security rules using UFC firewall, nftables, and CSF firewall.

-In conclusion, protecting your server with a Firewall would help you defend the content, validate access, and control incoming and outgoing traffic through pre-established security parameters.
+In conclusion, using a Firewall as a server protection tool would help you defend the content, validate access, and control incoming and outgoing traffic through pre-established security parameters.

 Establish a VPN

-The protection of the server is reinforced by a VPN since it controls access to specific ports through a private network.
+The server protection is reinforced by a VPN since it controls access to specific ports through a private network.
 This means that public access to the server remains blocked and only users with access to the private network can exchange information with the server.

 In conclusion, a VPN offers security protocols that protect the information that passes through the server and create secure connections through the encryption of data.